Chickpea Fries with Yogurt Tahini Dip are a magical combination of crispy and creamy ~ this Middle Eastern appetizer is always a hit!

 What is chickpea flour?

-Make these crispy fries ahead
+Make crispy chickpea fries ahead

 You can cut the fries and stack them between waxed paper ahead of time and then refrigerate until you’re ready to fry.
 This is a good idea because they taste best straight out of the oil.

-Chickpea Fries with Yogurt Tahini Dip
+Chickpea Fries with Lemon Tahini Dip

 Ingredients